 Now, instead of being nervous, Eysin couldn’t wait to see what happens when they go outside – how the land is shaped, where the first obvious Artifacts will be, where people will clash with other teams – where they need to be extra defensive not to get wiped out right from the start…

 Back at that good old door.
 “We gotta watch out for Koi’s guys… No use becoming the 2nd best here!”
-Raynar reminds, sort of awkwardly.
+Raynar repeats, sort of awkwardly.
 It’s obvious that he’s nervous.

 “You have any hope of beating them?”